A study of holographic dark energy models using configuration entropy: Theory

 If we imagine that our Universe has a characteristic length scale $L$ and horizon entropy $S$, then \cite{cohen}

 where $M_p = \left(\frac{1}{8 \pi G}\right)^{\frac{1}{2}}$ is the reduced Planck mass and $G$ is Newton's constant and $S \propto L^2$ according to Bekenstein formula \cite{bekenstein}.

 The simplest choice for $L$ is $L = \frac{1}{H(a)}$.
-In this case the energy density is comparable to present day dark energy energy density \cite{horava, thomas} but the equation of state is wrong \cite{hsu}.
+In this case the energy density is comparable to present day dark energy energy density \cite{horava, thomas} but the equation of state is wrong \cite{hsu} (\cite{zimdahl} points out that interaction between dark energy and dark matter can give rise to accelerating expansion with Hubble horizon as infra-red cut-off.).
 The particle horizon as $L$ does not produce accelerated expansion \cite{li}.
 The choice of future event horizon as $L$, $L = a \int_t^\infty \frac{dt^{\prime}}{a} = a \int_a^\infty \frac{da^{\prime}}{H(a) a^{\prime 2}}$ gives a model of accelerating Universe \cite{li} with correct equation of state.
 The density parameter of dark energy in this model satisfies the following equation \cite{wang},

-Equation Equation \eqref{eq:twelve} can be used to find $\Omega_{DE}$ as function of $a$ and we can use that knowledge to get $E^2(a)$.
-We have chosen the initial condition of Equation \eqref{eq:twelve} such that $\Omega_{DE} (a_0) \sim 0.7$.
+\autoref{eq:twelve} can be used to find $\Omega_{DE}$ as function of $a$ and we can use that knowledge to get $E^2(a)$.
+We have chosen the initial condition of \autoref{eq:twelve} such that $\Omega_{DE} (a_0) \sim 0.7$.
 The equation of state is given by \cite{wang}

 The model has one free parameter, $C$.
 We can choose different values of $C$ to get different evolution of $\Omega_{DE} (a)$ and $\omega(a)$.
-In this work we have chosen four values of $C$ given by $0.6$, $0.8$, $1.0$ and $1.2$ \cite{lili, geng}.
+A number of works has constrained the value of the free parameter $C$ to be less than $1$ \cite{huang2, zhang, chang, zhang2, ma, xu, xu2, lili, geng}.
+In this work we have chosen four values of $C$ given by $0.6$, $0.8$, $1.0$ and $1.2$.